Cosmetics and toiletries

 Smoking also affects the risk of ovarian cancer, and unlike age or family history, it is something we can control.
 A Cancer Research UK study has estimated that each year around 200 UK cases of ovarian cancer could be prevented by not smoking.
 For help to stop smoking, visit the NHS Smokefree website or speak to your doctor or pharmacist.

-Rumours that moisturisers could cause skin cancer also make the rounds occasionally.
-Most recently, such a claim was made based on a laboratory study which found that moisturizing creams could increase the risk of skin cancer in mice that were already exposed to high doses of ultraviolet (UV) radiation, mimicking the effect of heavy sun exposure.
+Rumours that moisturisers could cause skin cancer make the rounds occasionally.
+Some claims are based on a single study that found that, in mice already exposed to high doses of ultraviolet (UV) radiation, moisturising creams could increase the risk of non-melanoma skin cancer.

-But that is a long way from saying that this also applies to humans.
-Our Science Update blog took a thorough look at what the scientists actually found and what it means for humans.
+But that is a long way from saying that using moisturiser increases the risk of cancer in humans.
+We wrote a blog post at the time to explain what the scientists actually found and what it means for us.